-Future cannabis license applicants and gifting entrepreneurs are unhappy cannabis baked edibles and candy were not allowed in the initial New Jersey adult-use cannabis market rules.
+Future cannabis license applicants and gifting entrepreneurs are unhappy cannabis baked edibles and candy were not allowed in the initial adult-use NJ cannabis rules.

 The regulations announced by the NJ Cannabis Regulatory Commission (CRC) say the cannabis products that will be allowed are flower, syrup, tablets, capsules, drops, tinctures, lozenges, chewables, topicals, and vapes with no more than a quarter ounce of cannabis in each package.
 Thus, there will be no cannabis drinks, baked cannabis edibles like brownies, cookies, or other goods.

 Gummy-like lozenges might be an exception to the rule that no other candy-like product will be allowed.